Philosophy Essay Clinic

 There are two options.

 - Drop-in clinic.
 No appointment is necessary.
-In Term 1, the two drop-in blocks are as follows.
+The two drop-in blocks are as follows.

 - Make an appointment.
 If you cannot make it to the drop-in clinic, please contact one of the tutors by email.
 Each is available for 1.5 hours per week for appointments in addition to the drop-in clinic.